opacut/Randolph/Documents/Bugs.md

 * [ ] Nullref exception if game is restarted while player is on `ClimbableRope`
     * Need to disable instead of destroying
 * [x] Clickable objest don't reset their `ShouldOutline` attribute
+* [ ] Bats animation playing even when static and doesn't reset